Johnston County man arrested, accused of injuring 2 in shooting

 FRANKLIN COUNTY, N.C.
 (WTVD) --A Johnston County man has been arrested after deputies said he shot two people Sunday night.

-The incident happened just before 11 p.m. near Jimmy Ray's Crossroads Store on Lizard Lick Road in Franklin County.
+The incident happened just before 11 p.m. near Jimmy Ray's Crossroads Store in Franklin County.

 Stay on top of breaking news stories with the ABC11 News App